 New Professional Award of Excellence

 The New Professional Award of Excellence honors a chapter member who has entered the field of public relations within the past five years.
-The award is presented to a professional who has demonstrated his or her commitment to advancing public relations through career achievements, volunteerism, and the highest standards of professionalism.

 - 2019 – Eric Johnson